abarbieri98/abarbieri98/README.md

 ## About me

-- 📊 Bachelor Degree in Statistics or Economics and Business (Università di Padova).
+- 📊 Bachelor Degree in Statistics for Economics and Business (Università di Padova).
 - 👨‍💻 Currently enrolled in the Master Degree in Data Science and Scientific Computing (Università di Trieste)
 - 🤖 AI and Data Science enthusiast